Grassroots Currencies: Foundations for Grassroots Digital Economies: Principles of Grassroots Currencies

+\item \textbf{Coin redemption mutually-pegs grassroots currencies:} In addition to the offerings mentioned above (\#\ref{pricing}), a person must offer all the grassroots coins it holds (issued by self or by others) to holders of their grassroots coins.
+In other words, a person is obligated to redeem any coin they have issued---upon a request by the holder of that coin---against any grassroots coin they hold, one for one.

+For example, in Figure \ref{figure:demo2}.E, having sold the banana to the green person, the blue person wishes to buy a pear from the red person, priced at 2 red coins.
+Alas, the blue person has no red coins.
+Therefore it redeems two green coins from the green person against the two red coins held by the green person (Figure \ref{figure:demo3}.F), with which the blue person can now buy the pear from the red person (Figure \ref{figure:demo3}.G).

-\begin{enumerate} \item \textbf{Coin redemption sub-cases:} When $p$ redeems a $q$-coin from $q$ it may request: \begin{enumerate} \item \textbf{A $p$-coin $q$ holds}; to revoke credit given to $q$. \item \textbf{A fresh $q$-coin}; to reset provenance and thus eliminate the risk of a coin having been doublespent, or to discover that it has been doublespent, and refuse to complete the transaction in which the coin was received as payment. \item \textbf{An $r$-coin $q$ holds}, $p, q\ne r$; for chain payments, arbitrage, and risk management (reducing exposure to $q$ and increasing exposure to $r$). \end{enumerate} All these uses are discussed below. \item \textbf{Revoke credit:} A mutual credit line between $p$ and $q$ is established voluntarily (\#\ref{coin-exchange} above), but can be revoked unilaterally, by $p$ redeeming a $q$-coin it holds against a $p$-coin $q$ holds, if $q$ has any such coins left; and vice versa.
-Note that if a mutual credit line between $p$ and $q$ is established with a premium for $p$ and then immediately revoked by $p$ via one-to-one coin redemptions, then $p$ remains with the premium $q$-coins and $q$ is left with nothing.
-This is analogues to a loan with upfront interest payment that is recalled in full, immediately after interest has been paid.
-To avoid this, an agreement for an asymmetric mutual credit line should include a limitation on when credit can be revoked.
-Such an agreement can be enforced, e.g. by depositing the premium $q$-coins with a multisignature escrow account, that is released to $p$ at the agreed-upon time provided $p$ has not previously revoked the credit to $q$, else released back to $q$.
+\begin{enumerate} \item \textbf{Coin redemption sub-cases:} When $q$ redeems a $p$-coin from $p$ it may request: \begin{enumerate} \item \textbf{A $q$-coin $p$ holds}; to revoke credit $q$ has previously given to $p$. \item \textbf{A fresh $p$-coin}; to eliminate the risk of/uncover the fact that the redeemed $p$-coin being a forgery (or doublespent, in the digital incarnation). \item \textbf{An $r$-coin $p$ holds}, $p\ne r$, $q\ne r$; for chain payments, arbitrage, and risk management (reducing exposure of $q$ to $p$ and increasing exposure to $r$). \end{enumerate} These uses are discussed next. \item \textbf{Revoke credit:} A mutual credit line between $p$ and $q$ is established voluntarily (\#\ref{coin-exchange} above), but can be revoked unilaterally, by $p$ redeeming a $q$-coin it holds against a $p$-coin $q$ holds, if $q$ has any such coins left; and vice versa.

+If a mutual credit line between $p$ and $q$ is established with a premium for $p$ and then immediately revoked by $p$ via coin redemptions, then $p$ remains with the premium $q$-coins and $q$ is left with nothing.
+This is analogues to a loan with upfront interest payment that is recalled in full immediately after interest has been paid.
+To avoid this, an asymmetric mutual credit line should include an agreement on when credit can be revoked.
+Such an agreement can be secured by depositing the premium $q$-coins with an escrow that release them to $p$ at the agreed-upon time provided $p$ has not previously revoked the credit to $q$, else releases them back to $q$.